aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/wrapside/_index.md

 public class WrapSide
 ```

-A utility class providing constants.
 Specifies what side(s) of the shape or picture the text wraps around.
 ## Fields

 | Field | Description |